Ekojo12/Power-BI-Visualization/README.md

 ### Data Cleaning and Preparation
 ---
-The data was imported into Power BI where it was transformed and loaded.
+- The data was imported into Power BI where it was transformed and loaded.
-The necessary cleaning was made, Expansion of columns and Removing of Duplicates.
+- The necessary cleaning was made, Expansion of columns.
+- Extra colums were added using conditional column and calculated columns
-The data was then used for the visualizations;
+- The data was then used for the visualizations of;
 1. Bar Charts
 2. Cards
 3. Pie Chart